spier/plastic-api/README.md

 This projects is a working example of a combination of
 - [grape](https://github.com/ruby-grape/grape) - DSL for API generation
-- [grape-swagger](https://github.com/ruby-grape/grape-swagger) - generating Sswagger Spec for a grape API
+- [grape-swagger](https://github.com/ruby-grape/grape-swagger) - generating Swagger Spec for a grape API
 - [swagger-ui](https://github.com/swagger-api/swagger-ui) - turns swagger.json specs into the nice interactive API console that you see in the browser

 ## TODO